kslu/fastgft/readme.txt

    second argument specifies the file to be output.
 Input data of 20000 samples used in the paper is given in the input/ folder.

+   To run all experiments in the paper, type
+     ./run_speed_test.sh

 2. To reproduce the figures in the paper, use the MATLAB code in the matlab/ folder.
 The main script is demo_rtvserr.m